 Brevard College does not offer early decision or early action.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are they consider most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you're strong.
+Each college has a different way of determining which factors are they consider most important when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the admissions factors where you're strong.

 Make sure to check with Brevard College for more information on admission factors.

 To apply to Brevard College, all applicants must submit the following items.
-Check in with Brevard College's admissions department to confirm all application materials and requirements.
+Make sure to check in with Brevard College's admissions department to confirm all application materials and requirements.

 Students admitted to Brevard College have an average unweighted GPA of 3.1.